zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 > **👀 We simplified the Connected Components experience, you can now get it running within minutes.
 [Check this document for details.](./QUICK_START.md)**

+> **Zeplin provides an easier way to connect components using **Storybook integration**, if your Vue components already have corresponding stories in a Storybook environment.
+Check out [this article](https://zpl.io/article/storybook-integration) to learn more.**

 ## 1. Prepare configuration file

 The first thing we'll do is to create a JSON configuration file in our repository that maps components in our codebase to the components in Zeplin.